jaay1001/jaay1001/README.md

-## Hi there 👋
+# Jay Leonard's Technical Profile 👋
+***"Measuring programming progress by lines of code is like measuring aircraft building progress by weight.” – Bill Gates***
+## 🔭 I’m Currently Working On:
+My **CoGrammer Cloud Web Development Course.**
+## 🌱 I’m Currently Learning:
+HTML, CSS, JavaScript, React, and Node.
+## 👯 I’m Looking to Collaborate On:
+Exciting Web Development Projects.
+## 📫 How to Reach Me
+Anyone with an interesting opportunity can reach me on ***LinkedIn:*** https://www.linkedin.com/in/jay-l-27736513b/

 <!--
 **jaay1001/jaay1001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->